 Findings of Fact

-Applicant is a 29-year old linguist (GE 1; Tr.
-45) for a defense contractor who seeks a security clearance.
+Applicant is a 38-year old administrative assistant for a defense contractor who seeks a security clearance.
 The allegations covered in the SOR and admitted by Applicant are adopted as relevant and material findings.
 Additional findings follow.

 Background